 \section{DATASET}

-We use a dataset of 318 PE therapy sessions (see Table~\ref{tab:audio_stats}) recorded at Emory University, each lasting 60–90 minutes and capturing therapist-client interactions.
-All data were handled within IRB-approved environments, with no PII leaving secure storage.
-We annotated key protocol elements—\textit{orientation} (P1), \textit{imaginal exposure} (P2), and \textit{processing} (P3)—which typically occur sequentially during a session (Figure~\ref{fig:session_split_up}), motivating our timestamp prediction task.
-To minimize manual labeling, we developed a zero-shot LLM pipeline that extracts protocol presence and timestamp boundaries from transcripts in JSON format.
-To ensure scalable validation, 10\% (30 sessions) were reviewed by trained raters, yielding 94.4\% timestamp accuracy (within 5–10 seconds) and 97.7\% label accuracy.
-This validated our approach without requiring extensive expert clinician time.
-Audio was downsampled from 44.1–48 kHz to 16 kHz, normalized, and converted to \texttt{.wav}.
-Transcripts with sentence-level timestamps and speaker labels were generated using Amazon HealthScribe.
-After excluding sessions over 1.5 hours (due to transcription limits), those with alignment issues, or lacking valid labels for all protocol elements, we retained 308 recordings.
-The dataset was split into 216 training, 45 validation, and 47 test sessions, with balanced representation of therapy phases.
+We use 318 PE therapy sessions (Table~\ref{tab:audio_stats}) recorded at Emory University, 60-90 minutes each.
+All data were handled in IRB-approved environments; no PII left secure storage.
+We annotated three protocol phases: \textit{orientation} (P1), \textit{imaginal exposure} (P2), and \textit{processing} (P3), which typically occur sequentially (Figure~\ref{fig:session_split_up}), motivating timestamp prediction.
+To reduce manual labeling, a zero-shot LLM extracted protocol presence and start/stop times from transcripts (JSON).
+For scalable validation, trained raters reviewed 10\% (30 sessions), yielding 94.4\% timestamp accuracy (within 5-10 s) and 97.7\% label accuracy.
+Audio was downsampled from 44.1-48 kHz to 16 kHz, normalized, and saved as WAV; transcripts with sentence-level timestamps and speaker labels were generated using Amazon HealthScribe.
+After excluding sessions over 1.5 hours, sessions with alignment issues, or those lacking valid labels, 308 recordings remained.
+We split the data into 216/45/47 train/validation/test sessions with balanced phase coverage.